nextbreakpoint/freeimage4java/README.md

 	sh run-image-linux.sh

+The native library will be created in directory build/linux

-# Build for Windows (cross-compilation)
+## Build library for Windows (cross-compilation)

+  Generate wrapper's code before compiling the library for Windows.

-We recommend to use docker for creating a container with required tools for cross-compiling using Mingw-w64.
+We use Mingw-w64 for cross-compiling the native code.

-Install docker on your system (Linux or MacOS).

-Execute script to create the image:
+Execute script to create image for building library:

 	sh create-image-mingw64.sh

 Execute script to run a container from the image:

 	sh run-image-mingw64.sh

+The native library will be created in directory build/win32

+## Create artifacts

+  Generate wrapper's code and build libraries before creating artifacts

+Install Maven version 3.x:

+  brew install maven

+  apt install maven

+Execute script to create packages:

+  sh build-wrapper.sh

+The packages will be created in directory build/target